 After a horrific towing accident, caravanner Alby McGuigan, was able to replace his written-off tourer quickly with Caravan Guard’s new for old caravan insurance cover.

 The number of claims for caravan accidents on the road is thankfully quite small, but they can and do happen, and can be catastrophic.
 It’s therefore worth protecting yourself with specialist caravan insurance for that extra peace of mind when you’re on your travels.

-This is exactly what happened to Alby and his wife Margaret last summer.
+This is exactly what happened to Alby and his wife Margaret in 2018.
 Disaster struck after they’d left their home in Liverpool and were towing their Elddis Affinity down the M6 for the start of a two week caravanning holiday in July.